NielsLiisberg/command-for-SQL/README.md

 executes your SQL procedure or function.
 Easy as that.

 ## Into action
-Let’s play with an example ( it assumes you have done the installation)
+Let’s play with an example ( it assumes you have done the installation described later)

 Fire up your ACS and open "Run SQL scripts" and past the following ( or open the divide.sql from the examples):

 ```
 -- A simple divide procedure: